gem/oq-engine/doc/manual/hazard.rst

 The Ground Motion Logic Tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The structure of the *Ground-Motion Logic Tree* consists of a list of ground
+The structure of the *Ground Motion Logic Tree* consists of a list of ground
 motion prediction equations for each tectonic region used to
 characterise the sources in the PSHA input model.

-The example below in shows a simple *Ground-Motion Logic Tree*.
+The example below in shows a simple *Ground Motion Logic Tree*.
 This logic tree assumes that all
 the sources in the PSHA input model belong to “Active Shallow Crust” and
 uses for calculation the B. S.-J. Chiou and Youngs (2008) Ground Motion Prediction Equation.